Do Gazans ever have fun? Is the Strip beautiful? And do TV reports actually reflect ordinary life inside the world’s largest ‘open-air prison’?

 About the Author

 Louisa B. Waugh lived and worked in the Gaza Strip from December 2007 to April 2009.
-Her other works include Hearing Birds Fly: A Nomadic Year in Mongolia, which won the 2004 inaugural Royal Society of Literature Ondaatje Prize, and Selling Olga: Stories of Human Trafficking and Resistance. www.the-waugh-zone.org
+Her publications include Meet Me in Gaza: Uncommon Stories of Life Inside the Strip (The Westbourne Press), Hearing Birds Fly: A Nomadic Year in Mongolia, which won the Royal Society of Literature Ondaatje Prize in 2004, and Selling Olga: Stories of Human Trafficking and Resistance.
+She lives in Edinburgh, Scotland.

 ‘It is the work of a gifted writer who observes sensitively, but not uncritically, the Gazans she meets and befriends ...
 A welcome addition to the few existing titles on the Gaza shelf.’